• Skip to primary navigation

 • Dill Pickle Juice: reserve some juice from your pickles to add to your sauce in this recipe.

-• Cheddar Cheese: you can use any sharpness level of cheddar cheese if you would like to as well.
+• Cheddar Cheese: use any sharpness level of cheddar cheese.
 I have used mild to sharp cheddar cheese, and all are delicious.

 • Yellow Onion: substitute with a different kind if you prefer.